-The Banking Supervision Department urges customers to check whether the track service is worthwhile for them!
-Enrolling in the track service is easy and straightforward, and can be done via direct banking channels.
+The Banking Supervision Department urges customers to check whether the track service is advantageous for them.
+Enrolling in the track service is simple and straightforward, and can also be done via direct banking channels.

 Banking Supervision Department data show that 57 percent of accounts pay less than NIS 10 a month on average.
 These accounts already benefit from a low cost, and the track service does not offer them any advantage.
-Fourteen percent of accounts are already enrolled in the track service.
+Fifteen percent of all accounts are already enrolled in the track service.
 The remaining 28 percent of accounts should consider enrolling in the track service (Figure 5).

-The Banking Supervision Department urges the banking system to examine the worthwhileness of the track service for all its customers and proactively offer to enroll them in the service.
+The Banking Supervision Department urges the banking system to examine the cost benefits of the track service for all its customers and proactively offer to enroll them in the service.

-Following is a comparison of current account management fees in the basic and expanded tracks, and a comparison of fees for customer-executed vs. teller-executed transactions:
+Following is a comparison of the basic current account management fees in the basic and expanded tracks, and a comparison of fees for customer-executed vs. tellerexecuted transactions: